7db9a/nvm-install/README.md

 # nvm Installation Guide

-## For macOS and Ubuntu
+## Introduction
+This guide provides step-by-step instructions on how to install and manage multiple versions of Node.js using `nvm` (Node Version Manager). `nvm` is particularly useful for developers who need to switch between different Node.js versions across various projects.
+If you're managing multiple services that each require different versions of Node.js, consider using Docker to isolate and manage these environments effectively.

-### Prerequisites
+## Prerequisites
-- macOS Catalina (10.15) or higher, or any recent version of Ubuntu
+- macOS Catalina (10.15) or higher, or any recent version of Ubuntu, Debian, or Arch Linux
-- Docker installed (optional, but recommended for those using Docker)
-- Git installed (typically pre-installed on macOS and Linux)
 - For Windows, ensure WSL 2 is installed

 ### macOS Specific Setup